menu

 Overview

 Milford is a tiny village located in the state of New York.
-With a population of 402 people and just one neighborhood, Milford is the 929th largest community in New York.
-Milford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 400 people and just one neighborhood, Milford is the 929th largest community in New York.
+Much of the housing stock in Milford was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

 Unlike some villages, Milford isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Milford are a mix of both white- and blue-collar jobs.
-Overall, Milford is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Milford who work in office and administrative support (14.35%), management occupations (12.17%), and sales jobs (11.30%).
+Overall, Milford is a village of professionals, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Milford who work in healthcare (10.53%), management occupations (10.53%), and office and administrative support (9.02%).

 Setting & Lifestyle

-Milford is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Milford doesn't have a public transportation system that people use for their commute.

 Demographics

-The per capita income in Milford in 2022 was $33,408, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $133,632 for a family of four.
+The per capita income in Milford in 2022 was $38,272, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $153,088 for a family of four.
 However, Milford contains both very wealthy and poor people as well.

+Milford is a somewhat ethnically-diverse village.
 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milford residents report their race to be White, followed by Black or African-American.
+The greatest number of Milford residents report their race to be White, followed by Asian.
 Important ancestries of people in Milford include Irish, English, German, French, and Italian.

 The most common language spoken in Milford is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Tagalog and Spanish.

 Notable & Unique Neighborhood Characteristics